This game is full, but your adventure's just beginning!

 What Kieron brings to the table

-My goal is to provide a well-prepared and enjoyable tabletop experience where players can explore the world, develop their characters, and work together as a party.
-I run games that balance roleplaying, exploration, and tactical combat.
-I generally follow the Rules as Written to keep the game fair and consistent for everyone.
-If a rule is unclear during play, I will make a quick ruling so the game continues smoothly and review it after the session if necessary.
-While I am not a professional voice actor, I make an effort to give NPCs distinct personalities and convey their tone and manner of speaking.
-My focus is on helping the world feel alive through description, character interaction, and storytelling.
-I enjoy providing visual aids whenever possible.
-Players can expect images of monsters, environments, and items to help bring the adventure to life.
-Some of this material will come from published sources, and some will be artwork I create myself.
-I also enjoy working with players between sessions to develop character backgrounds, goals, and story hooks, helping characters become a meaningful part of the campaign world.
-I do not typically use ambient music during sessions, as I find it can interfere with voice communication during online play.
-My table is intended to be a respectful and cooperative environment.
-I want all players to feel comfortable participating in the game, and rude or disruptive behavior will not be tolerated.
-For the game itself I provide the Roll20 campaign, including access to the sourcebooks listed earlier in the Compendium.
-I also maintain the Discord server used for voice chat and discussion between sessions.
+Players can expect a well-prepared game with strong visuals, balanced encounters, and meaningful character development.
+I provide a well-prepared, structured game where players can explore the world, develop their characters, and work together as a party.
+My games balance roleplay, exploration, and tactical combat.
+I follow Rules as Written for consistency, making quick rulings during play and reviewing them after the session if needed.
+While not a professional voice actor, I give NPCs distinct personalities through tone, description, and interaction.
+I provide visual aids such as monsters, environments, and items to bring the world to life, including both published material and artwork I create myself.
+I work with players between sessions to develop character backgrounds, goals, and story hooks.
+I do not typically use ambient music, as it can interfere with voice communication.
+My table is respectful and cooperative.
+Disruptive or rude behavior will not be tolerated.
+I provide the Roll20 campaign (with sourcebooks) and maintain the Discord server for voice and discussion.

 Homebrew rules